forestdb/forestdb.org/models/category-explanations.md

 title: Category explanations
 ---

-*All models on this page use [the exogenous randomness style](http://forestdb.org/models/exogenous-counterfactuls.html) of counterfactual modeling based on [the original countefactual Church model](http://forestdb.org/models/because.html) and the counterfactuals of Pearl (2000).
+*All models on this page use [the exogenous randomness style](http://forestdb.org/models/exogenous-counterfactuals.html) of counterfactual modeling based on [the original countefactual Church model](http://forestdb.org/models/because.html) and the counterfactuals of Pearl (2000).

 ## Fish

 Below is a model representing a simple taxonomy of fish.
-Fish come in the northern and southern varieties, and each region has two species: wugs and dels, and haps and niks respectively [(diagram)](imgur.com/TODO).
-In the model below, the listener interprets `(because (big-fins) (eq? (species) 'wug))`—*"it has big fins because it's a wug"*.
+Fish come in the northern and southern varieties, and each region has two species: wugs and dels, and haps and niks respectively [(diagram)](http://i.imgur.com/MpLcuXF.png).
+In the model below, the listener interprets `(because (stripes) (eq? (species) 'wug))`—*"it has stripes because it's a wug"*.

 ~~~~
 ;; runs in ~60 seconds
 ;;;fold:
 ;;first we have a bunch of helper code to do meta-transforms.. converts name to
 ;;shadow-name and wraps top-level defines
 (define (names model)
   (map (lambda (def)